 Horseback riding is a fun and popular activity that will make your kids feel like they’re living out their wildest dreams of adventure as they gallop through the hills on horseback, exploring all of Bodega Bay’s natural beauty!

 It’s a great option for both kids and adults, and there are options with prices that fit your budget.
 If you’re a beginner and love horses, you can sign up for riding lessons at Horse N Around Trail Rides.
+The instructors will help you learn how to tame your horse as you travel around the trails.
+You can book your horseback riding tours at any of these:

-14. Photograph “The Birds” House in Bodega Bay
+14. Photograph “The Birds” House

 When you’re in Bodega Bay, be sure to check out the filming locations from Hitchcock’s The Birds.
 The Birds is a 1963 film based on a horror story by Daphne Du Maurier and directed by Alfred Hitchcock.
-T
+The movie revolves around people trying to escape from thousands of birds that attack the small town.
+Two locations used were the Saint Teresa of Avila Church and the Potter School House

 15. Hike On A Coastal Trail